 Bahasa Indonesia is, in fact, the lingua franca of the archipelago.
 It was adopted as the official language by the freedom fighters during the freedom movement in 1920.

 After its independence, Indonesia continued to use and propagate Bahasa Indonesia as lingua franca for administrative, education, media, and other official purposes.
 As a result, all the Indonesians can speak Bahasa Indonesia though their native language may be different.

 Presently, there are about 43 million native speakers of Bahasa Indonesia, while 155 million speak it as their second language.
-However, the number of native speakers has gradually increased as more people moved to urban areas in search of employment, intermarriages between various communities, and other such practical reasons.
+However, the number of native speakers has gradually increased as more people moved and shipped their belongings to urban areas in search of employment, intermarriages between various communities, and other such practical reasons.

 The younger generation, however, may not be familiar with their original native language.
 Urban Indonesians, specifically, do not learn their real native languages in many instances and yet still be called ‘native speakers’ of Bahasa Indonesia.

 Within the last century, after the adaption of Bahasa Indonesia as the official language and in the present, the language has not just survived but has thrived and has been enriched by mixing with local languages, to develop distinctive features.
 Let’s look at some of the language’s features.